-- Forfeiture of all fees - Requirement to reestablish Board Eligibility (Each Candidate has 3 Board Eligibility periods available to them.)
+- Forfeiture of all fees - Requirement to reestablish Board Eligibility

 Procedures for Certification: Reestablishing Board Eligibility

 Reestablishment of Board Eligibility

 In the event of the expiration of a Candidate's Board Eligibility, eligibility must be reestablished.
 To reestablish Board Eligibility, an Educationally Qualified Endodontist must restart the process by submitting another Preliminary Application.